 The

-Nyle is also an experienced 'legit' trumpet player having worked with the Utah Symphony in the 1960's.
-He doesn't play much acoustic trumpet these days.
-Instead, he devotes much of his time to developing the current model MIDI EVI and performing on recordings and soundtrack sessions with some of the top names in the business.
-He has performed with artists such as Barbra Streisand and Neil Diamond and has played on TV themes such as Knott's Landing and St. Elsewhere.
-Nyle has also played EVI on numerous large budget movie soundtracks.
-See the "RECORDINGS" section below for a brief list of Nyle's recorded work.
+Nyle Steiner is also an experienced 'legit' trumpet player having worked with the Utah Symphony in the 1960s.
+He doesn't play acoustic trumpet these days.
+Instead, he devotes much of his time to developing the current model MIDI EVI and experimenting in the field of science.
+Over the years, Steiner has performed on recordings and soundtrack sessions with the top names in the business including Barbra Streisand and Neil Diamond and has played on TV themes such as Knott's Landing and St. Elsewhere.
+Perhaps most notably, Steiner has played EVI on numerous large budget movie soundtracks.
+See the RECORDINGS section below for a brief list of Steiner's amazing body of recorded work.

 If you have an EVI or Steiner synth you would like to sell or have repaired contact Matt at Patchman Music.